 - Medicines - that affect the immune system have been used with some success.
 These medicines can only be prescribed by a specialist (dermatologist) and your treatment must be carefully monitored.
 This is because there are potentially very serious side-effects such as kidney (renal) failure, and low blood counts (which can make you at risk of an overwhelming infection).
 Examples of medicines used are: Anti-TNF medicines such as Infliximab (Remicade) or Dapsone (used to treat leprosy; used in hidradenitis suppurativa for its anti-inflammatory action).

 Some of these new medicines are extremely expensive.
-The NHS limits the use of these medicines to certain medical conditions, such as inflammatory bowel disease, rhematoid arthritis and psoriasis.
-Use in hidradenitis suppurativa would be off icense and only likely to be available on a private basis.
+The NHS limits the use of these medicines to certain medical conditions, such as inflammatory bowel disease, rheumatoid arthritis and psoriasis.

 Hidradenitis Surgical Options

 The most common surgical procedure involves excision of the lesion which is wide and beyond the borders of the lesion.
-Chances of reoccurance decreae, but thereis the possibility that the disease might return in the distant future.
+Chances of reoccurance decrease, but there is the possibility that the disease might return in the distant future.
 Patients that undergo surgery should be informed before the surgery that the lesions might occur in areas not previously affected.
-Some studies show that after aggressive surgical excision, the hidradenitis suppurtiva lesion reoccurred in about 33 percent patients.
+Some studies show that after aggressive surgical excision, the hidradenitis suppurativa lesion reoccurred in about 33 percent patients.

 In many cases, wide sugical excision is not performed.
 A more limited surgery is performed, involving incision of the roof of an abscess, or the sinus, or a curettage at the base of the lesion.
 The lesion is then allowed to heal.
 This procedure can be successful in many cases.

 - Electrosurgery - is another option for hidradenitis suppurativa lesions.
 Electrosurgery may be a better option compared to the conventional wide excision surgery.